tarekeldeeb/awesome-islamic-open-source-apps/README.md

 🌐 **[islamic-guide-regular](https://github.com/alamin1325/islamic-guide-regular)** ⭐ 0 – A web application for Islamic guidance and resources  👍 Offers a comprehensive collection of Islamic resources and guidance, Provides easy access to daily prayers and Islamic calendar

-### Kotlin
+### Unknown
-📱 **[LaamMuslimAndroid](https://github.com/luthfiarifin/LaamMuslimAndroid)** ⭐ 36 – LaamMuslimAndroid is an open-source Android application for Muslims to access Islamic content.  👍 Provides access to Islamic content, Easy to use interface

-🌐 **[Kultum](https://github.com/ReihanFatilla/Kultum)** ⭐ 4 – Kultum is a platform for sharing and managing muslim sermons.  👍 Provides a platform for sharing muslim sermons 👍 Allows users to manage their sermons
+🌐 **[Awesome-Muslims](https://github.com/choubari/Awesome-Muslims)** ⭐ 432 – A collection of resources highlighting the achievements of Muslims in various fields  👍 Curated list of Muslim achievers in different fields, 🚀 Open-source project for community contributions

+🌐 **[hisn_almuslim_json](https://github.com/rn0x/hisn_almuslim_json)** ⭐ 35 – A JSON version of Hisn AlMuslim  👍 Provides a JSON version of the popular Islamic book Hisn AlMuslim, Easy to access and use

-🌐 **[islamic-toolkit-kmp](https://github.com/typ-AhmedSleem/islamic-toolkit-kmp)** ⭐ 2 – Islamic Toolkit KMP is a Kotlin Multiplatform project for Islamic tools and resources.  👍 Features comprehensive Islamic tools, Supports Kotlin Multiplatform
+📱 **[Flutter-Islamic-Muslim-Application](https://github.com/Kind-Unes/Flutter-Islamic-Muslim-Application)** ⭐ 5 – A Flutter Islamic Muslim Application  👍 Offers a range of Islamic features and tools, Supports multiple languages

-🛠️ **[islamic-toolkit-kt](https://github.com/typ-AhmedSleem/islamic-toolkit-kt)** ⭐ 1 – Islamic Toolkit is a Kotlin Multiplatform project that provides various tools and utilities for Muslims.  👍 Provides tools and utilities for Muslims, Kotlin Multiplatform project
+🌐 **[Islamic-Resources](https://github.com/osam7a/Islamic-Resources)** ⭐ 0 – Islamic Resources is a collection of resources and tools for Muslims.  👍 Offers a wide range of resources for Muslims 👍 Provides tools for learning and practicing Islam

 ### Python
 🌐 **[imam](https://github.com/ahmetmutlugun/imam)** ⭐ 3 – An open-source project for monitoring your shell commands' outputs with a web interface.  👍 Real-time monitoring of shell commands' outputs, Easy-to-use web interface

+📱 **[mf_muslim_azkar](https://github.com/rizmiware/mf_muslim_azkar)** ⭐ 0 – Muslim Azkar Flutter app with state management using MobX  👍 Cross-platform app, MobX state management

 🖥️ **[Digi-Tasbih](https://github.com/LoKiToon/Digi-Tasbih)** ⭐ 0 – A digital Tasbih counter for Muslims  👍 User-friendly interface, Simple and easy to use

-📱 **[mf_muslim_azkar](https://github.com/rizmiware/mf_muslim_azkar)** ⭐ 0 – Muslim Azkar Flutter app with state management using MobX  👍 Cross-platform app, MobX state management

 ### Java
 📱 **[Muslim-App](https://github.com/choubari/Muslim-App)** ⭐ 173 – A Muslim app that provides useful information and resources for Muslims  👍 Offers prayer times calculation and qibla direction 👍 Provides Quran reading and audio recitation